hb44/SnopeSpider/README.md

 # SnopeSpider

 A spider for snopes.com based on BeautifulSoup4.
-Feel free to use.
+Feel free to use:)

 #Author:
 Xinran Wang